jetthoughts/jt.github.io/_posts/2010-05-17-change-size-of-images-shell-script.markdown

 done
 {% endhighlight %}

-If you want get only image size use: *identify image.png*
+If you want to get only image size use: *identify image.png*